- Alumni & Donors

 French Language Track Overview

 Students of the French language track take classes at one of six levels adapted to their knowledge of the French language.
+A student's current level of French is determined by an initial placement test during the application process and a definitive placement test held on the first day.
 In assessing a student’s level, Sciences Po uses the Common European Framework of Reference for Languages (CEFR), which places full beginners at level A1 and advanced students at level C2.
 Download an explanation of the CEFR levels (in English and French, PDF, 140Ko).

 The coursework offered in the French language track is determined by a student's language level:

 - French language courses account for the majority of class time (at least 48 contact hours) at every level, allowing students to make maximum progress during their time at the Summer School.

 - At the beginner and intermediate levels, language learning is reinforced through small-group tutorials and focused workshops in subjects such as phonetics.

 - At the more advanced levels, students take a variety of classes designed to improve their oral and written expression, including written methodology and debate workshops.